ainlovescode/IngatSolat/README.md

-Welcome to the IngatSolat repository!
+﻿Welcome to the IngatSolat repository!
 ==========
 IngatSolat is my attempt to create a Chrome extension to remind Singapore's Muslim users to pray!